Support This Site

 One pretty damn good movie!

 V FOR VENDETTA came with a lot of baggage.
 It was a highly popular comic back in the 1980s during the Margaret Thatcher years.
 Writer Alan Moore, who has done for the graphic novel what Shakespeare did for the play, created an entirely fleshed out world of a terrorist fighting against a tyrannical regime: a metaphor of Thatcher-ite England.
-Of course, now we know that said "regime" never happened and many look upon the 1980s as Golden years in the UK.
+Of course, now we know that said "regime" never happened and many look upon the 1980s as a Golden Age in the UK.
 But that's what the press was up to in those days when you had a conservative in office.

 But V, which could have killed itself by preaching the politics of the moment, becomes a worthy contender for classic status on the screen.
 Hugo Weaving, unable to use his face at all in this tale, puts body language to good effect, and his voice adds to the subtlety and threat of his physical animations.
 I'm not kidding.
 Hugo's performance is Oscar worthy as he portrays a man who thirsts to do the right thing, yet is crippled by the knowledge that he's insane.
 This is further compounded by the fact that V can never see his face, as it was taken from him at the moment of his re-creation.